oracle/rwloadsim/doc/SQL.md

 end;
 ```
 Using an rwloadsim allocated array is useful in cases where OCI does
-not perform prefetch, e.g. when clob data is involved.
+not perform pre-fetch, e.g. when clob data is involved.

 ## Navigation
 * [README.md](README.md) Table of contents